jeudesprits/PSTask/README.md

      .mapError {
       // Convert `SomeError` to `NewError`...
     }.addDependency(t2)
-     .recieve { // Just get the result of this intermediate `mapError` task print($0)
+     .recieve { // Just get the result of this intermediate `mapError` task. print($0)
     }.flatMap {
       // Convert to New Task...